taublast/Doom.Mobile/README.md

 ## To Do

-* Add UI for selecting one of the WADs when many are found.
+* UI for selecting one of the WADs when many are found.
 * Track selected weapon and highlight its number in custom UI.
-* Add music
+* MIDI music

 ## Ancestors